All Episodes

 Give me the guy's number about it.

-Maybe by Christmas, we'll see.
+Maybe by christmas we'll see.

-Maybe by Christmas, is that gonna be my You know, you know who's a really good singer is Katie, and her dad used to sing in the church choir.
+You know, you know who's a really good singer is Katie, and her dad used to sing in the church choir and she knows all the church music.

-Stop trying to push this off on Katie when it's about you.
+To push the, push this off on Katie when it's about you.

-Oh man, unbelievable.
+Yes please, oh man, unbelievable.

 Great to talk to you.